Th3OneAndOnly/AdventEX/README.txt

 > ZARVO BUTTON
 The button is in the location called 'Room'

+> ZARVO CIRCUITS
+The mess of curcuits is in the location called 'metal box'

 > TAKE BUTTON
 You can't take that -- it's attached to the metal box!